MOulghelou/MOulghelou/README.md

 ## About Me

-I am **Dr. Mourad Oulghelou**, a postdoctoral researcher at **Sorbonne University**, where I focus on cutting-edge research that bridges **fluid mechanics**, **machine learning**, and **reduced-order modeling**.
-My journey in applied mathematics has led me to develop new methods for **real-time flow control** and **data-driven turbulence modeling**, aiming to address computational challenges in modern engineering applications.
+I am **Dr. Mourad Oulghelou**, a postdoctoral researcher at **Sorbonne University**, where I work at the intersection of **fluid mechanics**, **data-driven modeling**, and **machine learning**.
+My research focuses on developing **reduced-order models (ROMs)** and leveraging **machine learning** techniques to improve traditional fluid dynamics simulations, specifically for **turbulence modeling**.

-My work centers on creating efficient, high-fidelity models for complex fluid dynamics problems by integrating both classical and data-driven approaches.
-I specialize in developing **reduced-order models (ROMs)** using manifold-based interpolation and projection techniques, and recently, I have been working on applying **machine learning** to improve **turbulence closure models** for **Reynolds-Averaged Navier-Stokes (RANS)** simulations.

-## Research Overview

-My research has evolved from classical projection-based ROMs to purely data-driven methods, focusing on integrating **manifold interpolation**, **data assimilation**, and **machine learning**.
-Below are the main areas of my research contributions:

-### 1. **Parametric Projection-Based ROMs for Real-Time Flow Control**
-During my Ph.D., I developed **projection-based reduced-order models** (ROMs) to achieve real-time, parametric flow control.
-I used **Proper Orthogonal Decomposition (POD)** bases, interpolating them on the **Grassmann manifold** to efficiently represent parametric fluid flows.
-Additionally, I explored the **Proper Generalized Decomposition (PGD)** to handle high-dimensional problems with an adaptive and efficient basis construction.

-- **Potential Visualization**: An animated graphical representation of a parametric flow control system using ROMs.
-This can show the interpolation process of POD bases on a Grassmann manifold, highlighting real-time optimization of flow control.
-- **Suggested Placement**: On the **Research** page, under the section describing your Ph.D. work.

-### 2. **Advances in Manifold-Based Interpolation in the Quotient Manifold**
-In my first postdoctoral position, I worked on developing a new method for **interpolation in quotient manifolds**, pushing the boundaries of projection-based reduced-order models.
-This approach improved the efficiency and robustness of reduced-order models in complex parametric settings, especially for problems in fluid dynamics where computational costs need to be minimized without compromising accuracy.

-- **Potential Visualization**: A dynamic 3D model of a quotient manifold with animated paths showing interpolation processes between parametric solutions.
-- **Suggested Placement**: On the **Research** page, within the postdoctoral research section to demonstrate your contribution to manifold interpolation techniques.

-### 3. **The GILD Approach: Data-Driven Model Reduction**
-After advancing projection-based models, my research shifted towards a purely data-driven paradigm.
-I developed the **GILD (Geometric Interpolation of Latent Dynamics)** approach, which bypasses traditional Galerkin projections by leveraging **data assimilation** and interpolation in manifolds.
-GILD combines data from high-fidelity simulations and low-dimensional representations to build highly efficient reduced-order models without the need for predefined projection operators.

-- **Potential Visualization**: An interactive or animated diagram illustrating how the GILD approach works, showing how data points are interpolated on a manifold and assimilated to create a reduced-order model.
-- **Suggested Placement**: On the **Research** page, under the "Data-Driven Model Reduction" section, with a focus on the innovative aspects of the GILD approach.

-### 4. **Current Research: Machine Learning for Turbulence Closure Models**
-Currently, as a postdoctoral researcher at **Sorbonne University**, I am working on the integration of **machine learning** into traditional **RANS models** for turbulence closure.
-Our project aims to develop hybrid models by **blending spatially expert models** to improve the accuracy of RANS simulations.
-This research addresses one of the biggest challenges in computational fluid dynamics: developing accurate turbulence models that can generalize across different flow conditions while maintaining computational efficiency.

-- **Potential Visualization**: A side-by-side comparison of traditional RANS solutions and machine-learning-enhanced closure models.
-This could be a cool animation where the blended models are visually overlaid to show improvements in accuracy.
-- **Suggested Placement**: This could be highlighted on the **Home** page with an introductory animation to immediately draw attention to your cutting-edge work on turbulence modeling.
+I specialize in the creation and application of **manifold-based interpolation techniques**, from **projection-based ROMs** to **data-driven model reduction approaches**.
+I have developed innovative methods, including the **GILD (Geometric Interpolation of Latent Dynamics)** approach, and I am currently focusing on improving **Reynolds-Averaged Navier-Stokes (RANS)** simulations using machine learning to create hybrid models that improve turbulence closure predictions.

 ---

+## Research Timeline and Key Contributions

+My academic career has evolved through various phases, with each step contributing to advancements in **reduced-order modeling** and **data-driven methods** for **fluid mechanics**.
+Below is a timeline of my major research contributions:

+### 1. **Ph.D.
+Research: Real-Time Flow Control via Projection-Based ROMs**
+   - **Period**: 2014 – 2018, La Rochelle University
+   - **Focus**: Developing **projection-based ROMs** for **parametric flow control** in real-time.
+   - **Key Contributions**:
+     - Utilized **Proper Orthogonal Decomposition (POD)** bases interpolated on the **Grassmann manifold** for efficient flow control.
+     - Explored **Proper Generalized Decomposition (PGD)** to construct adaptable basis functions for high-dimensional fluid flows.
+     - Achieved real-time performance for **optimal flow control** by reducing the computational complexity of parametric simulations.

+   - **Suggested Visual Element**:
+     - **Animation** of **POD basis interpolation** on the Grassmann manifold, demonstrating how real-time control is achieved through reduced-order modeling.
+     - **Timeline placement**: Highlighted as the starting point of your academic journey.

+---

+### 2. **Postdoctoral Research 1: Advancements in Manifold Interpolation for ROMs**
+   - **Period**: 2018 – 2020, La Rochelle University
+   - **Focus**: Developing a new approach for **interpolation in quotient manifolds**, extending the utility of projection-based ROMs.
+   - **Key Contributions**:
+     - Advanced interpolation methods to improve the robustness and efficiency of ROMs, particularly in complex parametric spaces.
+     - Designed models that retain accuracy in scenarios where traditional ROM techniques struggle due to parameter variability.

+   - **Suggested Visual Element**:
+     - **3D animated manifold** showing the evolution of interpolation between parametric solutions in the quotient manifold.
+     - **Timeline placement**: Positioned as the second major breakthrough in your research career, following the Ph.D. work.

+---

+### 3. **Postdoctoral Research 2: The GILD Approach for Data-Driven Model Reduction**
+   - **Period**: 2020 – 2023, ENSAM ParisTech
+   - **Focus**: Developing the **GILD (Geometric Interpolation of Latent Dynamics)** approach, a data-driven method that bypasses traditional Galerkin projections.
+   - **Key Contributions**:
+     - Created a new paradigm in ROMs by combining **data assimilation** with **manifold interpolation**, producing a purely data-driven approach.
+     - Demonstrated that **GILD** can capture the essential dynamics of complex systems without requiring projection-based methods, allowing for efficient model reduction in nonlinear systems.

+   - **Suggested Visual Element**:
+     - An **interactive diagram** or **animated flowchart** illustrating the data-driven interpolation process used in the GILD method, showing how data is assimilated and used to construct reduced models.
+     - **Timeline placement**: Positioned as a significant milestone that transitions from projection-based to data-driven methods.

+---

+### 4. **Current Research: Machine Learning for Turbulence Closure in RANS Models**
+   - **Period**: 2023 – Present, Sorbonne University
+   - **Focus**: Applying **machine learning** to improve **turbulence closure models** in **Reynolds-Averaged Navier-Stokes (RANS)** simulations.
+   - **Key Contributions**:
+     - Developing hybrid models that combine machine learning with traditional turbulence closure models, focusing on spatial blending of expert models.
+     - The goal is to enhance the predictive capabilities of RANS models, ensuring more accurate flow simulations across various flow regimes.

+   - **Suggested Visual Element**:
+     - A **side-by-side animation** comparing traditional RANS results with machine-learning-enhanced closure models, showing improvements in flow prediction accuracy.
+     - **Timeline placement**: Featured as the latest phase of your research, showcasing your current work in bridging machine learning with turbulence modeling.

+---

 ## Key Research Contributions

+- **Projection-Based Reduced-Order Models**:
-- **Projection-Based ROMs**: Developed parametric ROMs for real-time flow control using interpolation on **Grassmann manifolds** and the **PGD** method.
+  - Developed **parametric ROMs** for **real-time flow control** using **POD** and **Grassmann manifold interpolation**.

+- **Interpolation in Quotient Manifolds**:
-- **Quotient Manifold Interpolation**: Created advanced manifold interpolation techniques for improving ROMs during my first postdoc.
+  - Created a novel method for **manifold-based interpolation**, improving the robustness of ROMs in parametric simulations.

+- **GILD Approach**:
-- **GILD Approach**: Developed the **GILD** method, a purely data-driven, non-intrusive approach to model reduction.
+  - Developed the **Geometric Interpolation of Latent Dynamics (GILD)** method, a purely **data-driven** approach to model reduction without the need for Galerkin projections.

-- **Machine Learning for RANS Models**: Currently working on integrating machine learning into turbulence modeling, focusing on developing blended spatial models for **RANS simulations**.
+- **Machine Learning for Turbulence Closure**:
+  - Currently working on integrating machine learning with traditional **RANS models** to develop **blended spatial models** that improve turbulence prediction.

+---

 ## Publications

-I have authored several peer-reviewed journal articles that contribute to the fields of **fluid dynamics**, **reduced-order modeling**, and **machine learning**.
-Some of my key publications include:
+Here are some of my recent publications, showcasing my contributions to fluid mechanics, reduced-order modeling, and machine learning:

 1. **M. Oulghelou, A. Ammar, R. Ayoub**. _"Greedy identification of latent dynamics from parametric flow data"_, **Computer Methods in Applied Mechanics**, 2024.
 DOI: [10.1016/j.cma.2024.117332](https://doi.org/10.1016/j.cma.2024.117332).